 In addition, the consequences do not end with those handed down by a judge.
 A conviction will almost certainly mean a drastic increase in your car insurance premiums, plus a criminal record that could hamper your ability to find employment, education, or even housing in the future.
 Whatever your case may be, you should strongly consider contacting a Virginia reckless driving attorney.

-Virginia Reckless Driving – Frequently Asked Questions
+- Frequently Asked Questions

 What is Reckless Driving in Virginia?

-Reckless driving, generally, in Virginia is defined by state code § 46.2-852.
-According to this statute, it is illegal to drive a vehicle on a roadway in a way that is deemed reckless, in a manner that endangers “life, limb or property,” or at a speed that is similarly deemed reckless.
-Typically, if it is a matter of speed, the charge will be that of Reckless Driving by Speed in violation of § 46.2-862.
-This means a speed of approximately 20 miles per hour over the posted speed limit, or over 80 miles per hour regardless of the posted limit.
+Reckless driving in Virginia is defined by State Code Section 46.2-852.
+According to this statute, it is illegal to drive a vehicle on a roadway in a manner that is deemed reckless, in a manner that endangers “life, limb or property,” or at a speed that is similarly deemed reckless.
+If a police officer deems you are driving recklessly, they will pull you over and conduct a traffic stop.

-- A highway that is currently under construction, even if it is currently closed off to the public
+- A highway that is currently under construction, even if it is currently closed to the public

-What are the Penalties for Reckless Driving in Virginia?
+Penalties for Reckless Driving in Virginia

-The penalties associated with a Class 1 misdemeanor charge include a maximum of $2,500 in fines and up to one year in jail.
-It's also possible to having your driving privileges suspended for a period of up to six months, in addition to six demerit points on your driver's license.
+The penalties associated with a Class 1 misdemeanor charge include a maximum fine of $2,500 and up to one year in jail.
+It is also possible to have your driving privileges suspended for a period of up to six months, in addition to having six demerit points assessed to your driving record.